thedynamiclinker/Softwar/EXECUTEME.md

 Hi there,

-The book is for employers, founders, CEOs, leaders, and anyone who cares about the ancient art of coordinating groups of humans toward a common goal.
+This book is for employers, founders, CEOs, leaders, and anyone who cares about the ancient art of coordinating groups of humans toward a common goal.

 ---